ggiannarakis/imbalanced-power-calc/README.md

 #### 1. Statistical power

-Percent of the time the minimum effect size will be detected, assuming it exists.
+Percent of the time the minimum effect size will be detected, assuming it exists!